devflyt/flowstate/README.md

 # FlowState API
-REST API for getting information about running Docker containers written in GO lang
+FlowState API is a JSON API for getting information about Docker containers, written in GO lang